Definition of Request for Equitable Adjustment FAR 52.243 in Government Contracts

 What is a FAR request for equitable adjustment in federal procurement?
 In government contracting, the contracting officer complies with the “equitable definition” and meaning by adjusting the contract requirements or price in accordance with the changes clause.
 The goal is to make the contractor whole and to compensate it for profit allowances if any.
 See Government Contracts & Mandatory FAR Flow Down Clauses to Subcontractors

-The FAR does not define a Request for Equitable Adjustment (REA) Acquisition Regulation but only references it.
+FAR 52.243 does not define a Request for Equitable Adjustment (REA) Acquisition Regulation but only references it.
 REAs include a contractor’s request for additional compensation or additional time based on relevant contract clauses.
 An example of an REA occurs under the Changes clause of the contract or FAR clause for the Differing Site Conditions.

 In government contracts, the FAR definition of equitable adjustment refers to an adjustment that pays you for work that is directed by the agency.
 When companies choose this route for compensation, there may be statutory confusion between the requirements for a Contract Disputes Act (CDA) claim and the process for the agency to follow in an REA claim.
 If you do not properly process each, then litigation can be costly without even getting to the merits of the requested adjustment.
 Specifically, parties spend tens of thousands of dollars litigating the differences between an REA and a CDA claim.
 It also applies to work that ultimately increases the cost of the original contract.
 The Contracting Officer (CO) should be the only person authorizing the work – no one else.